Legal Strategies for Challenging Breathalyzer Results in Baltimore

 3. Challenge the Way the Test Was Administered

 Just as law enforcement agencies must follow specific procedures in calibrating and maintaining breathalyzer devices, they must also conduct field tests in a specific manner.
-Your attorney may review video of the stop and arrest and talk to you and other witnesses about how the entire event happened.
+Your attorney may review the video of the stop and arrest and talk to you and other witnesses about how the entire event happened.
 If they can show that the stop was not legal or that there was a mistake in how the test was administered, your case may be dismissed based on those technicalities.

 4. Review Evidence Processing and Chain of Custody

-Even more procedures must be followed once evidence is gathered related to an arrest, and that includes test results.
+Even more, procedures must be followed once evidence is gathered related to an arrest, and that includes test results.
 Your attorney may review the chain of custody of any evidence related to your case to determine if they can argue that items and information were not handled properly.

 5. Demonstrate That Another Substance Caused a False Positive